FranciscoKloganB/appwrite-database-migration-tool/README.md

       && cp -r ./functions/database/migrations ./dist/database/migrations ;
     ```

+2. My migrations are not being found when I execute `MigrationRunSequence`.

+  > When Appwrite invokes a serverless function it automatically searches for your entrypoint
+  > starting at `/usr/local/server/src/function/*`.
+Our code on the other hand, uses
+  > `current working directory` to start searching for files.
+Appwrite serverless CWD is
+  > `/usr/local/server/*`, meaning you need to modify your `MIGRATIONS_HOME_FOLDER` to consider the
+  > `src` and `function` path segments if applicable.

-2. I am getting scope errors when I execute the functions.
+3. I am getting scope errors when I execute the functions.

    > When we create an Appwrite Server Client (node-appwrite SDK), we use the APPWRITE_API_KEY you
    > provide to set it up.
 If you are getting scope errors, similar to these ones